 A daily electronic log of their patients will be kept by the students and transmitted weekly into the CDCS System.
 The Clerkship Director and Education Director will insure that appropriate patients are being seen, and that the patient mix reflects common psychiatric disorders, age and race.

 There is a mechanism in place for student midpoint performance feedback.
-Please go to SharePoint for procedure details.
 There is a mechanism in place for an end of rotation debriefing conducted by the Clerkship Director.